inv4fee2020/pli_node_conf/README.md

 ## Refreshing your local repo

-As the code is updated based it will be necessary to update your local repo from time to time.
+As the code is updated it will be necessary to update your local repo from time to time.
 To do this you have two options;
 1. Manually delete the folder and re-run the clone & permissions commands

         cd $HOME